NFL players want month dedicated to activism

-A group of four players sent the NFL a memo in August requesting league support and asking for a month to be dedicated to social activism soon after commissioner Roger Goodell reportedly talked to several players regarding their game-day activism efforts.
+A group of four players sent the NFL a memo in August requesting league support and asking for a month to be dedicated to social activism, not long after commissioner Roger Goodell reportedly had talked to several players regarding their game-day activism efforts.

 According to Yahoo!
-Sports, Seattle Seahawks defensive end Michael Bennett, Philadelphia Eagles safety Malcolm Jenkins and receiver Torrey Smith, and former Arizona Cardinals wideout Anquan Boldin co-authored the 2,740-word document intended to push the NFL into efforts "similarly to what the league already implements for breast cancer awareness, honoring military, etc."
+Sports, defensive end Michael Bennett of the Seattle Seahawks, Philadelphia Eagles safety Malcolm Jenkins and receiver Torrey Smith, and former Arizona Cardinals wideout Anquan Boldin co-authored the 2,740-word document intended to push the NFL into efforts "similarly to what the league already implements for breast cancer awareness, honoring military, etc."

 The letter was obtained by Yahoo!
 Sports and originally published on Wednesday night.

-"We would like November to serve as a month of Unity for individual teams to engage and impact the community in their market," the memo says.
+"We would like November to serve as a month of Unity for individual teams to engage and impact the community in their market," the memo states.

-The letter followed closely after Goodell spoke directly with several players who have protested on game day before the regular season kicked off, the Yahoo! report said, citing two sources.
+The letter followed closely after Goodell spoke directly with several players who had protested on game day before the regular season kicked off, the Yahoo! report stated, citing two sources.

 "For us, support means: bear all or part of the weight of; hold up; give assistance to, especially financially; enable to function or act.
-We need support, collaboration and partnerships to achieve our goal of strengthening the community," the letter said.
+We need support, collaboration and partnerships to achieve our goal of strengthening the community," the letter stated.

 The league declined to comment when asked about the memo, Yahoo!
 Sports reported.
 Bennett, Jenkins, Smith and Boldin either didn't return requests for comment to Yahoo! or declined to discuss it, citing an agreement to keep talks private, according to the website.